kjemist/2024-04-22-UiB-SWC/index.md

 <h2 id="schedule">Schedule</h2>
 <p>
-  Please note that R and Python will be taught in parallell sessions on day 2, and as such it is not possible to attend both courses.
+  Please note that R and Python will be taught in parallell sessions on day 2, and as such it is not possible to attend both courses. <br>
   As such, the following schedule spans 3 days and not 4.
 </p>
 {% if site.carpentry == "swc" %}